-Nasa Begum worked for Mind between 1999 and 2003, bringing not only valuable expertise and incredible passion, but also greater awareness of how a physical environment can be disabling.
+Nasa Begum worked for Mind between 1999 and 2003, bringing not only valuable expertise and incredible passion, but greater awareness of how a physical environment can be disabling.

-Nasa made an important contribution to the understanding of the experiences of disabled people, and campaigned tirelessly for the right to independent living.
+Nasa made an important contribution to the understanding of the experiences of disabled people and campaigned tirelessly for the right to independent living.
 Her work had a significant impact on the way that the health service consults and learns from patients.

-Thanks to this support five local Minds developed tailored projects aimed at the South Asian community, and women in particular.
-The local Minds were Bromley, Lewisham & Greenwich Mind, Leeds Mind, Suffolk Mind, Hammersmith, Fulham, Ealing and Hounslow Mind and Mind in Bexley.
+Thanks to this support, five local Minds have developed tailored projects aimed at the South Asian community and women in particular.
+The local Minds are Bromley, Lewisham & Greenwich Mind, Leeds Mind, Suffolk Mind, Hammersmith, Fulham, Ealing & Hounslow Mind and Mind in Bexley.

 "I wasn’t going to leave the house today but I am so glad I did.
-I’m really enjoying myself – the time has passed too quickly"
+I’m really enjoying myself – the time has passed too quickly."